moralescastillo/mysite/_posts/2026-05-27-years-fueling-experiments.md

 According to Jason Koop's *Training Essentials for Ultrarunning*, gastrointestinal distress is the leading cause of DNFs in ultramarathon running.
 I believe him.
 I have been close to contributing to that statistic.

 The summer of 2019 was when I first understood that what you eat before a run is not a neutral decision.
 I was training for the Berlin marathon, doing my long runs along the Teltowkanal in Berlin.
 One Sunday I went out after a breakfast of scrambled eggs and bacon.
 It was hot.
 Somewhere around kilometer eighteen, the warning signs arrived.
 I pulled over, asked my friend and bike companion for a tissue, and disappeared into the bushes.
 I came back out nauseous.
-I had very nearly had an accident in my running shorts.
+I nearly had an accident in my running shorts.

 It was not the last time something like that would happen.